 FINANCIAL ARRANGEMENTS: Prices quoted are per person based on double occupancy.
 All staterooms are outside cabins with two lower beds and en suite bathroom.
 Cabins will be reserved on a first-come, first-served basis.
 Limited single accommodations are available at 1.7X the double occupancy rate listed.
 Please note quoted prices are per person on double occupancy:

-OWNER'S SUITES (Deck 7): VERANDA STATEROOMS (Deck 6): (Call for Availability) \$28,666 WINDOW STATEROOMS (Decks 4 & 5): \$24,927 TRIPLE STATEROOMS (Deck 4) (Call for Availability) PORTHOLE STATEROOMS (Deck 3) (Call for Availability)
+OWNER'S SUITES (Deck 7): (Call for Availability) VERANDA STATEROOMS (Deck 6): \$34,575 WINDOW STATEROOMS (Decks 4 & 5): \$30,065 TRIPLE STATEROOMS (Deck 4) (Call for Availability) PORTHOLE STATEROOMS (Deck 3) (Call for Availability)